mDIS and Yii2 PHP Classes

 inherits.

-Note that our app\model\Base
+Note that our app\models\Base

 class (in row 7) "stems from" a hierarchy of 5 base classes above it (beginning in row 2).